Boost Your Baby's Brain with High Contrast Images

 I created the Infant Zoo App for other moms and dads.

 Infant Zoo was created by a mom for a baby with an obsession for zoo animals (especially ones that roar) and peek-a-boo games.
 Well, that baby has just turned 13 and has since moved on to skateboarding, Minecraft, and chess, but she’s still making apps.
-You can learn more about them here.
+You can learn more about her here.

 Made for this little guy.
 Now for yours.

-Infant Zoo App for iPhone and iPad
+Infant Zoo App for iPhone and iPad – Made by a Mom

 What Parents are Saying about Infant Zoo.

-Reviews from the App Store
+Reviews From Happy Parents on the App Store

 How High-Contrast Images Support Baby Visual Development